 Similarly to Facebook, dealers would frequently post images of screenshots of feedback from their customers.
-This would be screenshots of texts or Facebook messages posted on Instagram, stating that they had received their product and that it was of good quality.
-This presumably was to prove that they were reliable and not scammers to other potential customers.
+This would be screenshots of texts or Facebook messages posted on Instagram, stating

 The research also observed that dealers would use the Instagram story function to keep potential customers updated with their stock, for example, how much they had left, when they were getting a delivery in, what products were coming in soon, and telling them to get their orders in before the stock was gone.